redhatdemocentral/ocp-install-demo/README.md

 -----------------------
 1. [Download and unzip.](https://github.com/redhatdemocentral/ocp-install-demo/archive/master.zip)

-2. Run 'init.sh', 'init.bat'(Win7) or 'init-win10.bat'(Win10) file, then sit back.
+2. Run 'init.sh', 'init.bat' or 'init-win10.bat' file, then sit back.
 (Note: 'init.bat' and 'init-win10.bat' must be run with Administrative privileges.)

 3. Follow displayed instructions to log in to your brand new OpenShift Container Platform!